 How much support do you need?

 Knee braces are designed to provide varying degrees of support.
-They maybe knee braces for runners protecting runner s knee or knee braces for hiking, the amount of support you need depends on whether you’re recovering from an injury or surgery or if you only experience mild knee pain or discomfort.
+They may be knee braces for runners, protecting runners’ knee or knee braces for hiking.
+The amount of support you need depends on whether you’re recovering from an injury or surgery, or if you only experience mild knee pain or discomfort.

 Light support – Straps or sleeves.
 Used for mild conditions like tendonitis, patellofemoral stress syndrome, and chondromalacia patellae.